APEX Rehab

 Our counselors and therapists encourage patients to get and/or stay active during their treatment.
 Not only does exercise aid the body in drug and alcohol detoxification; it also relieves stress and anxiety, improves sleep and can ease depression.
 We provide daily opportunities for our in-patient residents to exercise, either through cardiovascular activities, weight training and/or yoga.

-Our treatment programs for alcohol and drug rehabilitation in San Diego start with helping the body get rid of toxins.
+Our treatment programs for alcohol and drug rehabilitation in Tennessee start with helping the body get rid of toxins.
 The physical aspect is the most superficial and the most notable level of addiction.
 Healing the body at APEX Rehab includes appropriate medication, nutrition and an exercise regimen.
 Why?
 Exercise is said to be one of the pillars of health.
 When people are abusing alcohol and drugs, they generally ignore their health and the state of their body.
 Exercising helps them restore the physical well-being.

 Recreation is also important for the brain physiology.
 Addiction alters the natural production of chemicals in the brain and disrupts the mechanisms for producing hormones and neurotransmitters that make us feel calm or happy.
 When we exercise, the brain is again encouraged to produce endorphin, which is a “feel good” chemical.
 At the same time, it lowers the production of cortisol and adrenaline, which are stress hormones.
 This is the way exercise fights off anxiety, depression and sleep disorders.